How Goldfish crackers took over the world

 Two of the major trends in the way Americans eat have benefited Goldfish, the first being the transition to healthier snacks.
 The constant quest to provide something parents can feel less guilty about feeding their kids frees up the company from feeling the need to compete with Cheetos or Cracker Jacks.

-“There are treats, like cookies or potato chips, tucked away on the top shelf, but that’s not our competition,” says Chris Foley, chief marketing officer for Pepperidge Farm & Snyder’s Lance.
+“There are treats, like cookies or potato chips, tucked away on the top shelf, but that’s not our competition,” says Chris Foley, chief marketing officer for Campbell Snacks.
 “We’re down where kids can access their own healthy foods, so our competition is things like string cheese, granola bars, yogurt, and carrots with hummus.
 We make a promise to parents about what our product is and we better live up to it.”

 Goldfish contain no artificial flavors or preservatives, and the dyed crackers are colored by beet juice and the like.
 A single serving of 55 crackers is only 150 calories.
 (Granted, next to an apple at the farmer’s market, a bag of processed food can only be so healthy.)